ddev/ddev/docs/users/extend/custom-commands.md

 It's quite easy to add custom commands to ddev; they can execute either on the host or in the various containers.
 The basic idea is to add a bash script to either the specific project in `.ddev/commands/host` or `.ddev/commands/<containername>` or globally for every project in `~/.ddev/commands`

 There are example commands provided in `ddev/commands/*/*.example` that can just be copied or moved (or symlinked) and used as commands.
-For example, [.ddev/commands/host/mysqlworkbench.example](https://github.com/drud/ddev/blob/master/cmd/ddev/cmd/dotddev_assets/commands/host/mysqlworkbench.example) can be used to add a "ddev mysqlworkbench" command, just change it from "mysqlworkbench.example" to "mysqlworkbench".
+For example, [.ddev/commands/host/mysqlworkbench.example](https://github.com/drud/ddev/blob/master/pkg/ddevapp/global_dotddev_assets/commands/host/mysqlworkbench.example) can be used to add a "ddev mysqlworkbench" command, just change it from "mysqlworkbench.example" to "mysqlworkbench".
+If you're on macOS or Linux (or some configurations of Windows) you can just `cd .ddev/commands/host && ln -s mysqlworkbench.example mysqlworkbench`.
 Also, a new `ddev mysql` command has been added using this technique (as a db container command).
-See [mysql command](https://github.com/drud/ddev/blob/master/cmd/ddev/cmd/dotddev_assets/commands/db/mysql).
-If you're on macOS or Linux (or some configurations of Windows) you can just `cd .ddev/commands/host && ln -s mysqlworkbench.example mysqlworkbench`.
+Also see the  [ddev mysql command](https://github.com/drud/ddev/blob/master/pkg/ddevapp/dotddev_assets/commands/db/mysql).

 ### Notes for all command types